Becoming immigrants to China

 2. filed the appropriate paperwork to apply for work visas, tourist visas, FDA approval of our Japanese Chin/poodle mix Booker to accompany us,

-3. booked flights for August 11,
+3. booked direct flights to China for August 11,

 4. packed two bags to check on the airplane that weigh no more than 50 lbs as well as one carry-on and one personal item,